Bluefin Tuna Fishing in Cape Cod

 Article Written by Captain Matt Perachio.
 Learn More About the author below / Article Read Time: 5 Minutes

-The Atlantic Bluefin Tuna ranks as one of the worlds most popular fish due to their incredible fighting ability and melt in your mouth table fare.
-Bluefin Tuna are Pelagic, meaning they occupy the open sea and never stop swimming.
-These fish travel the world and it is always a special moment when you are able to connect with one.
-Cape Cod is a unique place to target these world-renowned fish as they can be caught closer to shore than other coast lines.
-When people think of targeting bluefin, they think of long range trips, deep water and no land in sight.
+The Atlantic Bluefin Tuna ranks amongst the world's most popular fish due to their incredible fighting ability and the melt-in-your-mouth table fare.
+Bluefin Tuna are Pelagic.
+In other words, they occupy the open sea and never stop swimming.
+These fish travel the world and it is always a special moment when you can connect with one.
+Cape Cod is a unique place to target these world-renowned fish, as they can be caught closer to the shore than other coastlines.
+When people think of targeting bluefin, they think of long-range trips, deep water, and no land in sight.

-Here on the Cape, there are four major locations you’ll hear fisherman refer too.
-South of the Islands, The bank, The backside, and the bay.
-Each area holds different size fish, targeted with different method’s at different times throughout the season.
-Chatham, Bass River South Shore, Yarmouth and Pamet Harbor are amongst some of the popular areas for offshore vessels to launch from.
+Here on the Cape, there are four major locations you’ll hear fishermen refer to.
+South of the Islands, the bank, the backside, and the bay.
+Each area holds different size fish, targeted with different methods, at different times throughout the season.
+Chatham, Bass River South Shore, Yarmouth, and Pamet Harbor are among some of the popular areas for offshore vessels to launch from.

-Most smaller fish are in danger of falling victim to a tunas appetite, but there are a few baitfish they tend to favor.
+Most smaller fish are in danger of falling victim to a tuna's appetite, but there are a few baitfish they tend to favor.
 At the top of that list are herring and mackerel.
-These plentiful baitfish are full of calories and high in fat, two key reasons why they rank high on the list.
-Coming in a close second are sand eels, pogies (bunker, menhaden), butterfish, squid, half beaks and bluefish.
-Some of my favorite lures to imitate these types of forage include Siren Lures and the Hogy Pro Tail.
+These plentiful baitfish are full of calories and are high in fat.
+Two key reasons why they rank high on the list.
+Coming in a close second are sand eels, pogies (bunker, menhaden), butterfish, squid, halfbeaks, and bluefish.
+Some of my favorite lures to imitate in these types of forage include Siren Lures and the Hogy Pro Tail.

 It's tough to generalize the experience of fighting one of these beasts as each fish is different and unique in the way it carries itself and reacts when hooked.
 On average, a trophy fish (over 73") takes about an hour to land.
 A recreational sized fish (27"-72") take about a half hour to 45 minutes to land for the average angler.
 The unpredictability of these fish make the fight extremely chaotic and exciting.
 Many times, for new anglers, excitement will overtake motor skills and make the fight that much more chaotic.
 It's very important to burn these fish out to be able to land them.
 Constantly cranking on the reel is key if you want to get them boat side.
 Holding the rod without reeling allows the fish to rejuvenate power and can lead to the fish continuing to go on monster runs.
 If fresh arms are available, it is always important to strategically use them to help tire the fish out quicker.